-This one is more difficult to measure, and should be used to taste and smell, of course.
-One shard is often perfect for a typical cup of coffee, but I encourage you to experiment to find the right mixture for your senses.
+This one is more difficult to measure and should be used to taste and smell, of course.
+A dash is often perfect for a typical cup of coffee, but I encourage you to experiment to find the right mixture for your senses.
 You can even buy it Fair Trade here:

 Another great spice to give your coffee a more springtime seasonal twist, adding lavender to your coffee can transform it and give it a very floral taste.
 This spice tends to lend itself better to bright, citrus brews instead of the stronger, darker coffees.

-Sprinkle a little dried lavender into your grinder and then add your coffee.
+Sprinkle a little dried lavender into your grinding mechanism and then add your coffee.
 Be careful not to add too much.
 If you do, your coffee will taste more soapy than springy.
 Give it a try with these dried flowers:

 Now this one may not be for everyone.
-Do you like liquorice?
+Do you like licorice?
 If so, then this may just be perfect for you.
-When blended with high quality beans, the flavor that star anise adds to your coffee is truly unique.
+When blended with high-quality beans, the flavor that star anise adds to your coffee is truly unique.

 To prepare your coffee, toss in a few cloves into the grounds and brew your coffee.
-If you are making a single cup, reduce the amount of clove you use so it doesn’t taste too strong.
+If you are making a single cup, reduce the amount of clove you use, so it doesn’t taste too strong.
 Here’s where you can find some whole:

 What flavors do you like to add to your coffee?
-Tell us about them in the comments below as we would love to hear what spices you use in your coffee to really add extra flavor and even more enjoyment out of your morning cup of coffee.
+Tell us about them in the comments below as we would love to hear what spices you use in your coffee to really add extra flavor and even more enjoyment to your morning cup of coffee.